law01f/n8n-cloud-aws/README.md

 ## What you will need:
 1. An AWS account.
 Feel free to use any other cloud VM service but this tutorial focuses on AWS EC2.
 If you are using another cloud VM service, you can skip to [**Step 2**](https://github.com/Blakkos/n8n-cloud-aws/tree/main#step-2-run-my-install-script) but keep in mind the script is tested on Ubuntu.
 It should work on other debian based systems but I leave it to you to try it.
 2. DNS or dynamic DNS service for the domain or subdomain you will assign to the public IP of the VM.
 I have only tried this with Dynu and NoIP.
-I also tested with Duck DNS which i usually enjoy but I got a lot of DNS issues after the setup.
+I also tested with Duck DNS which I usually enjoy but I got a lot of DNS issues after the setup.
 Use whatever service you prefer, free or not.

 ## Step 1: Create the Free Tier EC2 instance on AWS